Mahalakshmi-Totad/book_recommendation_chatbot_openai/README.md

 ### `product_validation_layer()`:

-This function verifies that the laptop recommendations are good enough, has score greater than 2, and matches the user's requirements.
+This function verifies that the book recommendations are good enough, has score greater than 2, and matches the user's requirements.

 ### 3.3: Book Recommendation Layer